fc-io/Scout-REViewer-service/README.md

 1. Update the `REV_PATH` value to point towards your instance of REViewer.
 See https://github.com/Illumina/REViewer for installation instructions.
-2. Update the file name in the `REV_REF_PATH` to point towars a reference file.
+2. Update the file name in the `REV_REF_PATH` to point towards a reference file.

 `REV_CATALOG_PATH` can be changed to point to another catalog file but this is